Finistere/antidote/README.rst

 .. image:: https://readthedocs.org/projects/antidote/badge/?version=latest
   :target: http://antidote.readthedocs.io/en/stable/?badge=stable

-Antidotes is a declarative dependency injection micro-framework which tries to do the following  :
+Antidotes is a declarative dependency injection micro-framework for Python 3.4+ which tries to do the following :

 - Injection can be added anywhere easily, no need to use anything else than decorators except for advanced features.
 - It should be easy to find where dependencies are instantiated from any point